hmagomedov/burgers/README.md

 <img src="https://github.com/hmagomedov/burgers/blob/main/Evans_3.png"/>

-This second example illustrates the shock that occures with a Gaussian initial condition.
+This second example illustrates the shock that occurs with a Gaussian initial condition.
 The discontinuity in the solution is apparent as it is on the verge of becoming multi-valued.

 ```
 def gaussian(x):